rschmehl/reveal-plugins/fullscreen/README.md

 This is a small Reveal.js plugin to display regular images in fullscreen mode, using the entire available window area, with options `contain` or `cover` mimicking the display behavior of background images.

 In Reveal.js, the scaling of [background images](https://revealjs.com/backgrounds/) is controlled by the [data-background-size](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) attribute.
 The value `contain` uniformly scales the image to the available window area without cropping the image, leaving empty space if the aspect ratios of the image and the available window area are different, while the value `cover` scales the image to the available area, cropping it either vertically or horizontally, if necessary, so that no empty space remains.
-However, Reveal.js accommodates only one background image per slide.
-In some cases it can be useful to consecutively display several images of same size in fullscreen mode within one slide, using the [fragment feature](https://revealjs.com/fragments/) of Reveal.js.
+However, only one background image can be used per slide.
+In some cases, it can be useful to consecutively display several images of same size in fullscreen mode within one slide, using the [fragment feature](https://revealjs.com/fragments/) of Reveal.js.
 For example, to add precisely positioned graphical elements on top of a background photo, or to add a fullscreen slide show within one slide.

 ## Installation

-Copy the file `plugin.js` into the plugin folder of your reveal.js presentation, i.e. `plugin/fullscreen` and load the plugin as shown below.
+Copy the file `plugin.js` into a subfolder of the plugin folder of your Reveal.js installation, i.e. `plugin/fullscreen` and load the plugin as shown below.

 ```html
 <link rel="stylesheet" href="plugin/fullscreen/plugin.js">